Phosphofructokinase deficiency

 Phosphofructokinase deficiency is a rare muscular metabolic disorder, with an autosomal recessive inheritance pattern.
+It is characterized as a deficiency in the Phosphofructokinase (PFK) enzyme throughout the body, including the skeletal muscles and red blood cells.
+Phosphofrucotkinase is an enzyme involved in the glycolytic process.
+The lack of PFK blocks the completion of the glycolytic pathway.
+Therefore, all products past the block would be deficient, including Adenosine triphosphate (ATP).

 It may affect humans as well as other mammals (especially dogs).
 It was named after the Japanese physician Seiichiro Tarui (b.
 1927), who first observed the condition in 1965.

 Presentation

 In humans

 Human PFK deficiency is categorized into four types: classic, late-onset, infantile and hemolytic.
 These types are differentiated by age at which symptoms are observed and which symptoms present.

 Classic form

 Classic phosphofructokinase deficiency is the most common type of this disorder.
 This type presents with exercise-induced muscle cramps and weakness (sometimes rhabdomyolysis), myoglobinuria, as well as with haemolytic anaemia causing dark urine a few hours later.

 Hyperuricemia is common, due to the kidneys' inability to process uric acid following damage resulting from processing myoglobin.
 Nausea and vomiting following strenuous exercise is another common indicator of classic PFK deficiency.
 Many patients will also display high levels of bilirubin, which can lead to a jaundiced appearance.
 Symptoms for this type of PFK deficiency usually appear in early childhood.